jenna-tb-ekwealor/microbial-genomics/episodes/01-why-cloud-computing.md

 ### 5. Stability
 Jobs can run for **hours** without interruption using `screen` or `tmux`.

+## Remote server etiquette & best practices

+When working on shared servers:

+- Keep file organization tidy (later episodes show how).
+- Do not run heavy jobs in your home directory if a `scratch/` or `work/` space is provided.
+- Avoid running long jobs in a normal SSH session — use `screen` or `tmux`.
+- Delete large temporary files when no longer needed.
+- Be mindful that other learners are using the same machine.

+Following these practices ensures that everyone can complete the workshop successfully.

 ## Logging into the remote system